Posted on

 - malpractice incidents at a publicly run medical center.

 Consider, for example, a case in which a parent suddenly dies in a work-related accident caused by a defective machine.
 The parent is survived solely by a 12-year-old daughter.
 Here, the daughter does not have to file a wrongful death claim before she turns 14.
-Rather, she has until she reaches 20 years old to file a legal action.
+Instead, she has until she reaches 20 years old to file a legal action.

 Some “wrongful acts” that may cause a death include: